jamesob/assumeutxo-docs/proposal/README.md

 - get them to start bitcoind with a bad `-assumevalid=` parameter,
 - isolate their node from the honest network to prevent them from seeing the most-PoW headers chain, and
-- build a PoW-compatible chain that includes the existing [checkpoints](https://github.com/bitcoin/bitcoin/blob/91a25d1e711bfc0617027eee18b9777ff368d6b9/src/chainparams.cpp#L146-L160).
+- build a PoW-valid chain that includes the existing [checkpoints](https://github.com/bitcoin/bitcoin/blob/91a25d1e711bfc0617027eee18b9777ff368d6b9/src/chainparams.cpp#L146-L160), and includes a block with an invalid coin assignment somewhere after the last checkpoint.

 This obviously involves a bit of effort since the attacker needs to generate a chain of blocks along with the requisite PoW.